By Devin Floyd, Center for Urban Habitats

 The foot path eventually gave way to west-bound primates riding horses, and the trail was widened to accommodate the wagons and automobiles that followed.
 Eventually it was widened further to become Richmond Road, and further still to become Route 250 and Interstate 64.
 Railways and canals subsume it in some places.

-Solidago speciosa (showy goldenrod) and Symphyotrichum pilosum (frost aster) cast against a hardscape background and two giant containers holding crepe “crap” myrtle trees (non native to North America).
+Solidago speciosa (showy goldenrod) and Symphyotrichum pilosum (frost aster) cast against a hardscape background and two giant containers holding crepe “crap” myrtle trees (crepe myrtle is not native to North America).

 Bits and pieces remain in lesser degrees of development, in quieter settings.
 There may be a tiny stretch here there that remains as an animal-worn trail in a verdant woodland, or perhaps along a property line in some grassy abandoned back field.
 But the trail’s intuitive ecological origins sealed its fate.
 Efficiency and popularity made it a vector for everything on the move, and for development.
 And so in most places it is now erased or buried beneath pavement.

-Passiflora incarnata var. incarnata (passion vine) climbs the asters and goldenrods of the Piedmont prairie.
+Passiflora incarnata var. incarnata (purple passion flower) climbs the asters and goldenrods of the Piedmont prairie.

 When you get a chance, go stand before this little strip of Prairie outside of the new cafe, Belle, in Charlottesville.
 Below your feet, below the concrete and brick, is that old path.
 Peer through the little bluestem growing there as it blows in the wind, and imagine.
 When I am there I hear tragic whispers of the past, its lost people, and I see bits of the forgotten grasslands of the east.
 But I also see hope and a future of renewal.
 I find reasons to take action in every glimmer of morning light that bounces around the bluestem schizocarp plumes, and off the wings of every bumblebee that sips at the bold late-season flowers.